Recycling Information For 2022

 PLASTIC CONTAINERS that only display the plastic class types #1 & #2 recycling triangle.
-These containers could have been used for food, juice, milk, soda, water; without the lids.
+These containers could have been used for food, juice, milk, soda, water; no loose lids.

 RESIDENTIAL PAPER refers to newspaper and all of its inserts, catalogs, chipboard (beer & soda cartons), cereal boxes, computer paper, envelopes, gift boxes, greeting cards, junk mail, magazines, office paper, paper toilet/towel rolls, phone books, text books (without hard covers) and work books.
 Also, all types of flattened - folded in half/cut down corrugated cardboard (put in cart vertically so cart will completely empty.

 Cardboard in the cart must be flattened and folded in half then placed vertically in the cart, so it will not jam.
 Additional cardboard may be flattened and taped together in small batches and put off to the side, on the ground and away from the cart.
 Make sure all the inserts are out of the boxes.
 Oversized boxes - leave empty off to the side and away from the cart.
 A separate truck will collect the overflow cardboard.

 WHAT NOT TO PUT IN THE RECYCLING CART/BUCKET: No grass, leaves, brush, batteries, electronics, construction debris, diapers, pizza boxes, styrofoam, vinyl, food, pet waste, liquids or trash of any kind.

 NO PLASTIC BAGS: DO NOT put plastic bags in your recycling cart/bucket.
 DO NOT BAG RECYCLABLES.
 Plastic bags are the worst contaminant in the recycling stream.
 Return plastic bags to retailers or dispose of with your household trash.